Washington Redskins Logo

 Boston Braves Logo 1932

-At the beginning of a sports career, the team took the logo from the Boston baseball team.
+At the beginning of its sports career, the team adopted the Boston baseball team’s logo.
 It was used until 1933.
 It depicts the red head of a representative of America’s indigenous population in a traditional feather headdress.
-The element is made in the profile, turned to the left.
+The element is made in the profile and turned to the left.
 Facial features and details are formed from white lines.
 All parts have a double edging in the colors of the base palette.

 1933 – 1936